Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Abstract

 \section{Abstract}

-We propose a novel \textit{online regularization} scheme for revenue-maximization in high-dimensional dynamic pricing algorithms.
-The online regularization scheme equips the proposed optimistic online regularized maximum likelihood pricing (\texttt{OORMLP}) algorithm with three major advantages: encode market noise knowledge into pricing process optimism; empower online statistical learning with always-validity over all decision points; envelop prediction error process with time-uniform non-asymptotic oracle inequalities.
-This type of non-asymptotic inference results allows us to design safer and more robust dynamic pricing algorithms in practice.
-In theory, the proposed \texttt{OORMLP} algorithm exploits the sparsity structure of high-dimensional models and obtains a logarithmic regret in a decision horizon.
-These theoretical advances are made possible by proposing an optimistic online LASSO procedure that resolves dynamic pricing problems at the \textit{process} level, based on a novel use of non-asymptotic martingale concentration.
-In experiments, we evaluate \texttt{OORMLP} in different synthetic pricing problem settings and observe that \texttt{OORMLP} performs better than \texttt{RMLP} proposed in \cite{javanmard2019dynamic}.
+Devising a dynamic pricing policy with always valid online statistical learning procedures is an important and as yet unresolved problem.
+Most existing dynamic pricing policies, which focus on the faithfulness of adopted customer choice models, exhibit a limited capability for adapting to the online uncertainty of learned statistical models during the pricing process.
+In this paper, we propose a novel approach for designing a dynamic pricing policy based on regularized online statistical learning with theoretical guarantees.
+The new approach overcomes the challenge of continuous monitoring of the online Lasso procedure and possesses several appealing properties.
+In particular, we make the decisive observation that the always-validity of pricing decisions builds and thrives on the \textit{online regularization} scheme.
+Our proposed online regularization scheme equips the proposed optimistic online regularized maximum likelihood pricing (\texttt{OORMLP}) pricing policy with three major advantages: encode market noise knowledge into pricing process optimism; empower online statistical learning with always-validity overall decision points; envelop prediction error process with time-uniform non-asymptotic oracle inequalities.
+This type of non-asymptotic inference results allows us to design more sample-efficient and robust dynamic pricing algorithms in practice.
+In theory, the proposed \texttt{OORMLP} algorithm exploits the sparsity structure of high-dimensional models and secures a logarithmic regret in a decision horizon.
+These theoretical advances are made possible by proposing an optimistic online Lasso procedure that resolves dynamic pricing problems at the \textit{process} level, based on a novel use of non-asymptotic martingale concentration.
+In experiments, we evaluate \texttt{OORMLP} in different synthetic and real pricing problem settings and demonstrate that \texttt{OORMLP} advances the state-of-the-art methods.